-The Old Way: Siloed Teams and Disconnected Systems
+The Old Way: Siloed Teams, Disconnected Systems, and On-Premises Solutions

 Traditionally, NPD has been centered around an in-house team of engineers that work independently to develop, test, and fine-tune the product design.
 In many instances, quality assurance, procurement, manufacturing, and other downstream players are not formally brought into the loop until the early production phase.
 This informal process works well if everyone is under the same roof and can readily review the design and exchange ideas.
 However, as more manufacturing steps are outsourced and teams become dispersed, the system breaks down.
 Eventually, companies encounter design for manufacturability (DFM) issues which prevent them from meeting their quality and cost targets, or even worse, getting products to market ahead of the competition.